Cueva de la Ranchería: Second cultural stage

 The "Mountain Stage", is part of the cliff houses, on top of canyons.
 Caves and holes became shelters and housing; it was required to be comfortable in extreme temperatures, and serve as protection against attacks.
-The main development of this culture occurred in Paquimé, a large commercial city with three story buildings which gave name to the Casas Grandes culture.
+The main development of this culture occurred in Paquimé, a large commercial city with three-story buildings which gave name to the Casas Grandes culture.

 In addition to religious testimonies, left important artistic creations, such as their fine ceramic.

 The Paquimé culture

 The Paquimé culture is classified as part of the Mogollon cultures group, and depending on the sources (United States or Mexican) is part of the Southwest or the North; lately these have been reclassified as Oasisamerica.

-The culture reached its apogee in the Casas Grandes region, Chihuahua, México, and in the human settlement known as Paquimé.
-Through this region passed ancient groups, members of human migrations to the south (México and Centro America) in different epochs, towards 3000 BCE, are the first indications of yuto-aztec groups, which confined the oldest Hohokam settlers to the east and west of the region.
+The culture reached its apogee in the Casas Grandes region, Chihuahua, Mexico, and in the human settlement known as Paquimé.
+Through this region passed ancient groups, members of human migrations to the south (Mexico and Central America) in different epochs, towards 3000 BCE, are the first indications of yuto-aztec groups, which confined the oldest Hohokam settlers to the east and west of the region.

 Around 700 CE, began the Paquimé culture in the region, with the introduction of agriculture and semi-underground small adobe houses construction, built on the banks of "Piedras Verdes", "San Pedro" and "San Miguel" rivers, these rivers join to form the Casas Grandes River.

 Archaeologist Charles Di Peso, has studied the area, and proposed six stages for the culture development.